statsmaths/cleanNLP/README.md

 guide to the fields and the underlying philosophy is given in the vignette

 - [A Data Model for the NLP Pipeline](schema.html).

+## Note

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.